waztaz/Basketball-Stats/Readme.Raghav.txt

+Week9: Had to deviate from the gantt chart for integration purposes this week.
+Instead I added to the realtime tracker page including adding functional buttons which result in calls to urls linked to django backend views.
+Added logic to coach.js which included making those calls and adding more logic for the page.
+Files are coachhome.html coach.js and court.css located on raghav_backend

 Week 8: Added UI framework for plays page which includes a basketball court and play list.
 Added the create team page as well which allows users to create a team and enter information such as team name,team size etc. All this implementation is done using bootstrap and html.
 Files are called creatteam.html,plays.html and are located in branch frontend_raghav under HomeStaticContent